Home Page

 Licenses

-First, each rider will need to purchase an ABA (American Bicycle Association) license in order to practice and race.
+First, each rider will need to purchase an USA BMX (American Bicycle Association) membership in order to practice and race.

 Full membership: A full membership is valid for 1 year.
-The fee for the year-long membership is $45 (this does not include event registration fees).
-This membership is valid at any ABA sanctioned event.
-The moment you obtain a full membership is the moment you will begin accumulating points towards the year-end rankings, competing for year -end awards.
-In addition to being able to rip it up at any ABA track of your choosing, you will receive an ABA number plate with your assigned numbers, an official membership card that is great for showing off to friends (oh, and it is also required to compete at any ABA event), and, to make the deal even sweeter, you also receive a yearly subscription to the BMXer - the official magazine of the ABA.
+As of the 2024 season, the fee for a year-long membership will be $80 (this does not include event registration fees).
+This membership is valid at any USA BMX sanctioned event.
+The moment you obtain a full membership is the moment you will begin accumulating points towards the year-end rankings, competing for year-end awards.
+In addition to being able to rip it up at any USA BMX track of your choosing, you will receive an official membership card that is great for showing off to friends (oh, and it is also required to compete at any USA BMX event), and, to make the deal even sweeter, you also receive a yearly subscription to PULL - the official magazine of USA BMX.

-IMPORTANT - In order to race at any ABA event, you will need to present either your current ABA membership card or a renewal receipt.
-Without the receipt or card, we have no way of verifying your membership.
+IMPORTANT - In order to race at any USA BMX event, you will need to present either your current USA BMX membership card or a renewal receipt.
+Without the receipt or card, we may not be able to verify your membership.
 You will not be permitted to race without valid proof of membership.
 (Sorry, we cannot accept any friends or family members "vouching" for your membership.)

 Prices

-Each full-year license costs $45, due when you apply for your membership.
+Each full-year license costs $80, due when you apply for your membership.
 There is also a race fee which must be paid at the time of sign-up for each race.
-The race fee amount depends on the type of race event (ie, local, state, national, etc.) For a single-point Friday night race at Whip City BMX, the race fee is $10 for the 2003 season.
+The race fee amount depends on the type of race event (ie, local, state, national, etc.) For a single-point Friday night race at Whip City BMX, the race fee is $10 for the 2024 season.
+A double point event is $25, and a triple point event is $35.

 Numbers and Number Plates

-Each rider will be issued an eight-digit serial number, which is his/her permanent ABA member number.
-For any new member, "N16330XXX" (New Full Member) will replace the serial number on the moto sheets until the permanent membership card has been issued, which will specify the serial number.
-The rider will also be issued a bike number, to appear on the bike plate.
-This number must be displayed on each rider's bicycle at all times; an earned number (state, national, etc. ranking) can replace this number.
+Each rider will be issued an eight-digit serial number, which is his/her permanent USA BMX member number.
+The last three digits of the serial number is the rider's default bike number to appear on the plate on the front of the handlebars.
+This number must be displayed on each rider's bicycle at all times; an earned number (district, state, national, etc. ranking) can replace this number.
 Each plate must be legible so that the track officials and scorers can read it.
 The numbers on your plate should not be blocked by stickers or decals, and numbers cannot overlap one another.
 The following regulations for number plates MUST be followed for proper scoring:

-• District number: Solid black number (minimum 4" high) on a white plate.
+• Default or District number: Solid black number (minimum 3" high) on a white plate.

-• Overall national number: Solid white number of a black plate.
+• Overall national number: Solid white number on a black plate.

-• National age group number: Solid black number on a gray plate.
+• National age group number: Solid white number on a gray plate.

 • Race of Champions number: Solid white #1 on a red background.